|Willus.com||Home | Archive | About|

 I've been on mobileread.com now for over five years, regularly reading the PDF forum, and there are frequently questions from new members about converting and/or reading PDFs on e-readers such as the Kindle, Kobo, Nook, etc. The number one most common response I've seen from experienced e-reader users is that PDF is just about the worst source format there is for displaying on e-readers or for converting to other e-reader-friendly formats (such as epub or mobi).
 The number two most common response is to recommend that if you are serious about reading PDFs, you should buy a tablet rather than an e-ink reader.
 But still there is no denying that PDF is probably the most common document format used today and that many users desire to use their (e-ink) e-readers to view PDF content.
 So here are some tips and links to help you for converting / displaying PDF files on your e-reader.
 Be patient and persistent.
 It may take you more than one try to get something you find acceptable, because what is acceptable or a good solution for one person is often not a good solution for another person.
 It very much depends on your end goal (e.g. whether you want to convert PDF to a mobile format for a wide audience, or just for your own personal reading).

-While it pains me to recommend a Microsoft, commercial solution, if you already have a recent version of MS Office, try loading your PDF directly into MS Word.
+While I prefer open-source solutions, if you already have a recent version of MS Office, try loading your PDF directly into MS Word.
 MS Word now converts PDF files to Word documents amazingly well (another example here).
-It even automatically finds the text in scanned/bitmapped PDFs and uses (quite accurate) optical character recognition (OCR) to convert it to text characters in the Word document.
+It even automatically finds the text in scanned/bitmapped PDFs and uses (quite accurate) optical character recognition (OCR) to convert it to editable text characters in the Word document.
 Once you have your PDF file in MS Word format, you'll have a lot more capability to manipulate it into other formats and/or form factors.
-For example, you can use the free e-book management utility, calibre, to convert .docx to epub/mobi).
+For example, you can use the free e-book management utility, calibre, to convert .docx to epub/mobi, or you could use Writer2ePub, ePub Tools--a Word add-in, or pandoc (cross platform).

 MOBILEREAD FORUMS, WIKI